 - The principal wants to give someone else the power to make specific decisions on their behalf

 There are, of course, other reasons why you may need or want a power of attorney created.
 Speaking to an estate planning attorney in Texas is the best way for you to identify and determine what will work best for you.

 How is a Letter of Attorney Created in Kyle?

 Each state has its own requirements for creating a letter of attorney, though most are based on the parties and witnesses signing a power of attorney form.
 Because having the power to make financial and medical decisions for someone else is such a serious matter, each state incorporates formalities that must be followed to:

 - Ensure the power of attorney is legitimate; and

 - Confirm the person relinquishing their rights is doing it knowingly and voluntarily.

 Many states require a witness along with notarization.
 Contact us in Kyle to find out exactly what the process is so that you don't make mistakes that could prompt delays or problems.

-Contact an Estate Planning Lawyer in Texas when You Need a Power of Attorney
+Contact Rogers Law when You Need a Power of Attorney in Texas

 Powers of attorney are powerful tools to make sure your finances and other business or personal matters are properly managed while you are incapacitated or otherwise unable to oversee them yourself.
 You can speak to an estate planning attorney at Rogers Law to discuss estate planning generally and powers of attorney as part of the estate plan specifically.
 We always believe that our clients in Texas make better choices for themselves and their loved ones when they are well-informed and adequately prepared.
 Contact us directly at (512) 842-6573 or online today to schedule a free consultation.